emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter1/lesson1.md

 ## Quick Note

 Cadence is a smart contract language.
-So before we get into actually learning Cadence, I am going to assume that you already know *what* smart contracts are.
-If you don't, that's okay.

 Put simply, smart contracts are:
 - programs that you **deploy** (put) onto this weird thing called the "blockchain"